christopher-demarco/LISA-2014-BUILD/README.md

 Do it again next year with 80% less effort.

 Because posterity, design and documentation is paramount.
+How does a component communicate "Domain Expert Wanted"?

 I suppose there could be some networking stuff here, but that's out of my realm.